 The core of an educational program that teaches kids 12-13 years old about wind, temperature, rainfall, and humidity.
 Also, guidelines on how to adapt and implement the program in different cultural backgrounds need to be presented.

 4.2 Advanced education on weather, agriculture, and climate

 An educational program that shows the benefits of accurate data, such as TAHMO provides, for agriculture, weather prediction, and climate modeling is needed.
 This program should aim at the advanced level: undergraduate students at (African) professional educations and universities.

 A strong background in education and cross-cultural communication is needed for this task.
 Furthermore, a solid understanding of weather and climate variables, and their relation with agriculture, prediction, and global circulation models is needed.

 An educational program (teacher and student materials).

 4.3 Organize crowdsource competition at African universities

-Crowdsourcing competitions at universities are very popular but in Africa these are not yet a standard part of university students’ lives.
+Crowdsourcing competitions at universities are very popular but in Africa, these are not yet a standard part of university students’ lives.
 The idea would be to start a competition for TAHMO, for any or all of the four categories and items in this list (except item 4.3).

 Experience with crowdsourcing.
-Knowledge of the limitations that African campuses typically face in terms of access to computers, internet, and instrumentation.
+Knowledge of the limitations that African campuses typically face in terms of access to computers, the internet, and instrumentation.

 A competition across at least 15 African countries with clear goals, rules, and p